 Envy is a negative emotion.
 In the dictionary, it is defined as “a feeling of discontent or covetousness with regard to another’s advantages, success, possessions, etc.”

 Harold Coffin said, “Envy is the art of counting your neighbors’ blessings instead of your own.”

-Socrates elaborating on its affects said, “Envy is the daughter of pride, the author of murder and revenge, the begetter of secret sedition, the perpetual tormenter of virtue.
-Envy is the filthy slime of the soul; venom, a poison, a quicksilver, which consumeth the flesh and drieth up the bones.”
+Socrates elaborating on its effects said, “Envy is the daughter of pride, the author of murder and revenge, the begetter of secret sedition, the perpetual tormenter of virtue.
+Envy is the filthy slime of the soul; venom, a poison, Quicksilver, which consumeth the flesh and drieth up the bones.”